 I’ve put cardamom in ginger spice carrot cake cookies, hot buttered rum, hot buttered rum cookies and my homemade chai tea.
 I’ve been wanting to try a cardamom whipped cream for months and this breakfast was the perfect excuse to finally make it!

 Are you wondering what my kids thought of this meal?
 As I was making it, I wondered whether it would be too different for their taste buds or not.
 Luckily, they all loved it and my oldest son declared this is one of the best meals I have ever made.
-I absolutely LOVED all the different flavors together and this recipe is going in my personal favorites list as well.
+I absolutely LOVED all the different flavors together.

 I made these crepes using my two ingredient pancake recipe.
 I love this recipe for both savory and sweet fillings.
 To make the batter, you simply blend together a few eggs with a scoop of cream cheese.
 Seriously, it is THAT easy!

 The only special note here is that the crepes will be delicate.
 Nothing complicated to it, simply make sure they are finished cooking on each side before attempting to flip them.